spithainc/Burrow-modified/README.md

 For information on how to write your configuration file, check out the [detailed wiki](https://github.com/linkedin/Burrow/wiki)

 ## License
-Copyright 2017 LinkedIn Corp.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR